NOTICE OF EDUCATIONAL OPTIONS

 Per 15.7915 of Wisconsin State Statute, the Fond du Lac School District is required to annually notify families of students with disabilities of the Special Needs Voucher Program available to children who reside in the school district.
 This program was created under Wisconsin Act 55 and will begin with the 2016-17 school year.
 The applicable link to further information is available below.

-The Fond du Lac School District has adopted the Common Core State Standards (CCSS) for Language Arts, Disciplinary Literacy, and Math.
-The District implements the Wisconsin Model Academic Standards in Science, Social Studies and all related areas including Music, Art, Physical Education, Health Education, Foreign Language, and Career and Technical Education.
+The Fond du Lac School District has adopted the Common Core State Standards (CCSS) for Language Arts, Disciplinary Literacy, and Math and the Next Generation Science Standards (NGSS) for Science.
+The District implements the Wisconsin Model Academic Standards in Social Studies and all related areas including Music, Art, Physical Education, Health Education, Foreign Language, and Career and Technical Education.
 The Information and Technology Literacy Standards are infused into all curricular areas.

 FOND DU LAC SCHOOL DISTRICT INFECTIOUS DISEASE OUTBREAK READINESS PLAN